-Figure 12 shows a simple interface between the ADS7806 and any QSPI equipped microcontroller.
-This interface assumes that the convert pulse does not originate from the microcontroller and that the ADS7806 is the only serial peripheral.
+Figure 14 shows a simple interface between the ADS7807 and any QSPI equipped microcontroller.
+This interface assumes that the convert pulse does not originate from the microcontroller and that the ADS7807 is the only serial peripheral.

-FIGURE 12.
-QSPI Interface to the ADS7806.
+FIGURE 14.
+QSPI Interface to the ADS7807.

-Before enabling the QSPI interface, the microcontroller must be configured to monitor the slave-select line.
+Before enabling the QSPI interface, the microcontroller must be configured to monitor the slave select line.
 When a transition from LOW to HIGH occurs on Slave Select $(\overline{SS})$ from $\overline{BUSY}$ (indicating the end of the current conversion), the port can be enabled.
-If this is not done, the microcontroller and the A/D converter may be "out-of-sync."
+If this is not done, the microcontroller and the A/D converter may be "out-of-sync".

-Figure 13 shows another interface between the ADS7806 and a QSPI equipped microcontroller.
-The interface allows the microcontroller to give the convert pulses while also allowing multiple peripherals to be connected to the serial bus.
+Figure 15 shows another interface between the ADS7807 and a QSPI equipped microcontroller which allows the microcontroller to give the convert pulses while also allowing multiple peripherals to be connected to the serial bus.
 This interface and the following discussion assume a master clock for the QSPI interface of 16.78MHz.
-Notice that the serial data input of the microcontroller is tied to the MSB (D7) of the ADS7806 instead of the serial output (SDATA).
+Notice that the serial data input of the microcontroller is tied to the MSB (D7) of the ADS7807 instead of the serial output (SDATA).
 Using D7 instead of the serial port offers tri-state capability which allows other peripherals to be connected to the MISO pin.
-When communication is desired with those peripherals, PCS0 and PCS1 should be left HIGH; that will keep D7 tri-stated and prevent a conversion from taking place.
+When communication is desired with those peripherals, PCS0 and PCS1 should be left HIGH; that will keep D7 tri-stated.